Have questions or want to report an issue? Email radar@bostonartreview.com

 Profile

-Through Dec 6, 2025
+Through Jun 6, 2026

 Renaissance, Race, and Representation in the Harmon and Harriet Kelley Collection of African American Art

-As the Kelley family has sought to acquire the work of artists such as Aaron Douglas, William H. Johnson, Jacob Lawrence, Norman Lewis, and Elizabeth Catlett, they have developed a vast collection that reads like a "who's who" of landmark works that includes paintings, etchings, lithographs, watercolors, block prints, silkscreens, and drawings.
+As the Kelley family has sought to acquire the work of artists such as Aaron Douglas, William H. Johnson, Jacob Lawrence, Norman Lewis, and Elizabeth Catlett, they have developed a vast collection that reads like a "who's who" of works that includes paintings, etchings, lithographs, watercolors, block prints, silkscreens, and drawings.
 In this year marking the centennial anniversary of the publication of “Harlem, Mecca of the New Negro” - the path-breaking special issue of the social science journal Survey Graphic in which Locke outlines his vision for Afro-modernist aesthetics, this exhibition draws on the stewardship of the Kelley family, the robust history of the Harlem Renaissance as well as selected works by Romare Bearden, Hale Woodruff, Charles White, John Wilson, Lois Mailou Jones and Emma Amos from the Hutchins Center’s permanent collection.